sdr-enthusiasts/docker-radarvirtuel/README.md

 - http://www.radarvirtuel.com/

 ## Prerequisites
-1. The use of this connector service assumes that you already have a working ADS-B station setup, and that you enabled RAW (=AVR) data output on the application that actively processes your ADS-B data.
+1. The use of this connector service assumes that you already have a working ADS-B station setup
+- Ensure you enabled RAW (=AVR) data output on the application that actively processes your ADS-B data.
-Your ADS-B station can be on the same machine as this application, or on a different machine.
-Similarly, it doesn't matter if you are using a Containerized or non-Containerized setup.
+- Your ADS-B station can be on the same machine as this application, or on a different machine.
+- Similarly, it doesn't matter if you are using a Containerized or non-Containerized setup.

 2. The use of this connector also assumes that you have installed `Docker` and `Docker-compose` on the machine you want to run `Docker-RadarVirtuel` on.
-For instructions on installing Docker, and (if you want) installing `readsb` and other ADS-B data collectors, please follow Mike Nye's excellent [gitbook](https://mikenye.gitbook.io/ads-b/).
-For this container to work with an existing non-Containerized ADS-B station, please follow at least the 3 chapters in the `Setting up the host system` section.
+- For instructions on installing Docker, and (if you want) installing `readsb` and other ADS-B data collectors, please follow Mike Nye's excellent [gitbook](https://mikenye.gitbook.io/ads-b/).
+- For the RadarVirtuel container to work with an existing non-Containerized ADS-B station, please follow at least the 3 chapters in the `Setting up the host system` section.

 3. Last, you will need to get a `FEEDER_KEY` to identify your station to RadarVirtuel.
 You can get this key by emailing support@adsbnetwork.com.
 When doing so, please provide the following information:
 - Your Lat / Lon in decimal degrees